kgrid-demos/cpic-demo/docs/README.md

 }
 ```

-Example of a patient's recommendation output we would expect to get in return
+Example of a patient's CPIC recommendation output we would expect to get in return
 ```json

  {